Variational integrators for underactuated mechanical control systems with symmetries

-We have a constrained system on $ E = TQ/SO(3)\simeq T\R^2\times\mathfrak{so}(3)$ and note that in this case the constraints are nonholonomic and affine in the velocities.
+Moreover, it follows that the Lagrangian function $L=K$ and the constraints are $SO(3)$-invariant.
+Consequently, $L$ induces a reduced Lagrangian function $L_{ {\mbox{red}}}$ on $TM/SO(3)\simeq T\R^2\times\mathfrak{so}(3).$ Thus, we have a constrained system on $TM/SO(3)\simeq T\R^2\times\mathfrak{so}(3)$ and note that in this case the constraints are nonholonomic and affine in the velocities.
 This kind of systems was analyzed by J. Cort\'es {\it et al} \cite{CoLeMaMa} (in particular, this example was carefully studied).
-The constraints define an affine subbundle of the vector bundle $E\simeq T\R^2\times\mathfrak{so}(3)\ra \R^2$ which is modeled over the vector subbundle $\mathcal{D}$ generated by the sections
+The constraints define an affine subbundle of the vector bundle $\tau_{\phi}$ which is modeled over the vector subbundle $\mathcal{D}$ generated by the sections

-Moreover, the angular momentum of the ball about the axis $x_3$ is a conserved quantity since the Lagrangian is invariant under rotations about the axis $x_3$ and the infinitesimal generator for these rotations lies in the distribution $\mathcal{D}.$ The conservation law is written as $\omega_z=c,$ where $c$ is a constant or as $\dot{\omega}_z=0.$ Then by the conservation of the angular momentum the second-order constraints appear.
+Moreover, the angular momentum of the ball about the axis $x_3$ is a conserved quantity since the Lagrangian is invariant under rotations about the axis $x_3$ and the infinitesimal generator for these rotations lies in the distribution $\mathcal{D}.$ The conservation law is written as $\omega_z=c,$ where $c$ is a constant (equivalently $\dot{\omega}_z=0$).
+Then by the conservation of the angular momentum the second-order constraints appear.